 Honesdale is a very small borough located in the state of Pennsylvania.
 With a population of 4,233 people and two constituent neighborhoods, Honesdale is the 331st largest community in Pennsylvania.
 Honesdale has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Honesdale is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Honesdale is a borough of sales and office workers, professionals, and transportation and shipping workers.
-There are especially a lot of people living in Honesdale who work in sales jobs (21.38%), office and administrative support (16.02%), and teaching (8.19%).
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Honesdale is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Honesdale is a borough of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Honesdale who work in sales jobs (21.45%), office and administrative support (21.24%), and teaching (10.18%).

-Being a small borough, Honesdale does not have a public transit system used by locals to get to and from work.
+Honesdale is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Honesdale are slightly better educated than the national average of 21.84% for all cities and towns, with 23.05% of adults in Honesdale having a bachelor's degree or advanced degree.
+The education level of Honesdale citizens is a little higher than the average for US cities and towns: 22.44% of adults in Honesdale have at least a bachelor's degree.

 The people who call Honesdale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Honesdale residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Honesdale include Irish, Italian, English, and Scottish.

 The most common language spoken in Honesdale is English.
-Other important languages spoken here include German and Slavic languages.
+Other important languages spoken here include German and Spanish.